Signed in as:

 What Is It and How Can It Help?

-This technique strengthens the relationship between a parent and a child by using 30-minute playtimes once a week.
+This technique improves attention-seeking behavior and strengthens the relationship between a parent and a child by using 30-minute playtimes once a week.

 Give a child 10 minutes of quality time in the morning, 20 minutes in the afternoon, and 10 minutes in the evening.
-This time, prescription has been shown to reduce negative behavior.
+This time, prescription has been shown to reduce negative behavior and is not time-demanding!

 Understanding your child's play personality can help you encourage successful independent play.
 Use your knowledge to support their independent playtime.